Shahriar-0/Genetic-Algorithm/README.md

 # Genetic-Algorithm

-a collection of all genetic algorithm implemented mostly in jupyter notebook using python
+a collection of some genetic algorithms I've implemented, mostly in jupyter notebook using python

 ## Gists